manasseh-zw/qloo-ts-sdk/README.md

 });
 ```

 > **Note**: This SDK was originally created for the Qloo hackathon to provide a more developer-friendly interface to the Qloo API.
-The hackathon environment provides special features and endpoints for hackathon participants.

 ## Available Operations